 watch: string # Required for file.changed, task.pending (glob pattern)

 fan_out: list # Optional.
-Target session names for fan-out
+Target agent display names for fan-out

 filter: object # Optional.
 Payload field conditions